 This may be a generator of both Designated Heroes and Designated Villains, if the audience notices that the character is being judged only by a narrow section of their activities.
 Villains who supposedly "redeem" themselves in this manner can be Karma Houdinis, although they don't have to be.
 One of the defining traits of a Mary Sue, especially the Jerk Sue.

 A specific type of Moral Dissonance which can lead to Aesop Breakage.
 Compare A Million is a Statistic, where a million deaths can be excused, but a single death of someone with a name and screentime cannot.
 Also compare Always Save the Girl, in which the protagonist puts the well-being of his/her love interest above everything else.
-Subtrope of Selective Enforcement.
+Subtrope of Selective Enforcement and supertrope for What Measure Is a Mook?.
 See also Rule of Empathy.
-Moral Myopia is when a character tries to invoke this but the narrative disagrees.
+Contrast What the Hell, Hero?, where another character does call the protagonist out on his questionable behavior, Moral Myopia, where a character tries to invoke this but the narrative disagrees, and Hypocritical Humor, where a character's double standards are Played for Laughs.

 Needless to say, as far as the way we humans perceive the world goes, this is more Truth in Television than we'd care to admit.